BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 22/01/2023
 ---
 We spent this saturday at home 🏠.
 I helped my dad a little, went for a 5km run and spent time with my wife 😊.

+23/01/2023
+---
+Sunday was fine, but our mood was pretty BAD 🤫🥴.
+We were at Emma's birthday party and also at 2 services in Hajnówka.

+24/01/2023
+---
+Good Monday 👍👍.
+I did a few things on the list for this week 🙃.
+I did a workout, and in the evening with my wife and brother we played a board game 🤛.

+25/01/2023
+---
+Once again I had a good day 👊.
+Nati went for studies in Bialystok and I stayed home alone 👀.
+The only downside of the day is that I only took about 1k steps 😟.

+26/01/2023
+---
+I ran 5km today 🏃.
+It was tough 🥵, but I made it!
+I did almost everything I could from the list.
+At our construction site, the builders have been putting up walls inside since the beginning of this week 👷.

+27/01/2023
+---
+Today with my wife we tried to run, but after 400m we finished ☹️.
+It wasn't a good run and idea 🤫.

+28/01/2023
+---
+It's Friday <3!
+This day  was quite busy, but thanks God it' over now!
+I ran 7km today with a friend 🙂.

+29/01/2023
+---
+Saturday was ok 👍.
+In the morning I helped my parents clean the church.
+Then I did some work and spent time with my wife 🥰.
+In the evening I went to a youth meeting at our church.
+Finally afterwards we played a board game with Karolina, Gabrys and Kuba 😁.